This article was last updated by on

 Strawberry clippers, also known as strawberry bud weevils, are brown beetles.

-They are hardly 1/4 inches long, and you can identify them by their weevil “snout” and reddish-brown body.
+They are one-fourth of an inch long.
+You can identify them by their weevil “snout” and reddish-brown body.

-The overwintered beetles become active in spring and start feeding on young buds, causing blossom drop-off.
+The overwintering beetles become active in spring and feed on young buds, causing bloom drops.

 An adult beetle will chew through the pedicel to lay eggs.
 Once the eggs are hatched after a week, the larva will feed for 3-4 weeks.